 Opinions are divided as to whether or not this type of sly gamesmanship should be legal.
 When you consider the speed of the professional game and the difficulty referees have to keep up with all actions, can you blame a player for making sure fouls are called?

-The lines are becoming increasingly blurred when it comes to the level of contact that warrants a foul.
+The lines are becoming increasingly blurred regarding the level of contact that warrants a foul.
 However, VAR is helping referees to spot missed fouls or to reverse unfair decisions after the fact.

-It seems that VAR and review committees, like the one established by the MLS, are the most effective methods for stamping out fake injuries from soccer in the future.
+VAR and review committees, like the one established by the MLS, seem to be the most effective methods for stamping out fake injuries from soccer in the future.

 Worst Soccer Fake Injuries

 Instant replay has provided us with some highly entertaining dives over the years.
-While nobody wants to see their team lose out because of a cheat, it can be enjoyable to watch players embarrass themselves by flopping.
+While nobody wants to see their team lose out because of a cheat, watching players embarrass themselves by flopping can be enjoyable.

 Most sports fans agree that faking injuries or flopping is most prevalent in soccer and basketball.

-However, it’s interesting to note that basketball and soccer account for some of the highest numbers of sports-related injuries in the United States every year.
+However, it’s interesting to note that basketball and soccer account for some of the highest sports-related injuries in the United States annually.